Azure-Samples/durablefunctions-mapreduce-dotnet/README.md

 ---
-name: Big Data Processing: Serverless MapReduce on Azure
+name: 'Big Data Processing: Serverless MapReduce on Azure'
 products:
   - azure-functions
 topic: sample
-description: This sample uses Azure Durable Functions to determine the average speed of New York Yellow taxi trips, per day over all of 2017
+description: 'This sample uses Azure Durable Functions to determine the average speed of New York Yellow taxi trips, per day over all of 2017'
 languages:
   - csharp
 author: BrandonH-MSFT